curiouslearning/workshop_spin_wheels_1/README.md

 app were created and submitted for review.
 See Figure 2 below.

 ![Spin Wheels Game](/images/readmeimages/wireframe01.png)

 Figure 2.
-Animated GIF of one of the wireframes created.
+Image of one of the wireframes created.

 ### Weeks 3 & 4:
 Actual coding of the app began.
 The render() function and styles were first